lynxthecat/maintain-wan-lease/README.md

 And then setup or edit 'post-mount' to include the line:

 /jffs/scripts/maintain-wan-lease &

+To test, try manually unplugging eth0 and placing it back in the router.
+You should see the appropriate lines end up on the system log confirming release and renew.

 For further support, please consult the snbforums forum.